vitringr/vault/nodes/Vector Space.md

 ---

-This is the formal mathematical 'universe' where vectors live.
+_This is the formal mathematical 'universe' of vectors._

+A vector space is a set of elements (called vectors) that can be added together and multiplied by [[Scalar|scalars]], satisfying certain axioms.

-**Generalization**: This abstract definition means that many things can be treated as vectors as long as they obey these rules.
+**Generalization**: This abstract generalization means that many things can be treated as vectors as long as they obey these axioms.

-**Foundation**: It guarantees that all the familiar vector operations will work consistently and predictably.
+**Consistency**: This ruleset guarantees that all the familiar vector operations will work consistently and predictably.

 ## Axioms